renns/dsprofile/README.md

 Instead, `Events.logging` can be turned on to request each event to be logged to standard error as it is generated.
 There is currently no way to select a subset of events to be logged.

+You can also turn logging on using the optional Boolean third argument to `Profiler.profile` as in

+    profile (c, Seq (...), true)

 Adding your own dimensions
 ==========================